Indianapolis Racers: History

 Unable to move his team, Skalbania looked elsewhere to gain leverage in the ongoing merger discussions.
 He turned to underage players – the NHL had stringent rules regarding the age of players they could sign while the WHA regularly signed underage players.
 Skalbania's best-known signing was that of 17-year-old future superstar Wayne Gretzky, who signed a personal services contract worth between $1.125 and $1.75 million over four to seven years – at the time, one of the largest contracts ever offered a hockey player.
 The move did not improve the team's desperate financial situation, and just eight games into the 1978–79 season Skalbania liquidated his greatest asset to his old friend and former (and future) business partner, Peter Pocklington, owner of the Edmonton Oilers.
-Pocklington purchased Gretzky and two other Indianapolis players, goaltender Eddie Mio and forward Peter Driscoll, paying a reported $700,000 for the contracts of the three players, although the announced price was $850,000.
+Pocklington purchased the contracts of Gretzky and two other Indianapolis players, goaltender Eddie Mio and forward Peter Driscoll, paying a reported $700,000 for the contracts of the three players, although the announced price was $850,000.
 The Racers folded 17 games later on December 15, 1978, ending major league hockey in Indianapolis.

 The other six WHA teams finished the season, and before the Winnipeg Jets won the 1979 Avco World Trophy, the league accepted the terms of a merger with the NHL whereby Edmonton, Winnipeg, Quebec, and New England would enter the NHL as "expansion teams" the following season and the WHA itself would cease operations.
 Cincinnati and Birmingham, the other surviving WHA teams, were paid to disband.